shakacode/reactrails-react-native-client/Readme.md

 ## React Native Tutorial
-This is a simple mobile app for posting comments in React Native.
+This is a simple mobile app example for posting comments in React Native.
+It connexts the API at https://www.reactrails.com.
+You can see a web client there, plus links to the source.
-This tutorial shows how to connect to the the https://www.reactrails.com API for a sample microblog.

 ### Setup
 1. Install the latest version of Xcode from AppStore or https://developer.apple.com/download/ (Apple ID required)